AdobeDocs/adobe-dev-console/src/pages/guides/authentication/UserAuthentication/implementation.md

 ### OAuth Single Page App credential

-The OAuth Single Page App credential is best suited for JavaScript-based applications that run in the browser and either do not have a backend server or want to fetch tokens on the frontend.
-OAuth credentials for Single Page Apps do not require the application to store a client secret, and therefore, must utilize the [OAuth 2.0 PKCE flow](https://oauth.net/2/pkce/) to obtain tokens securely.
-The OAuth Single Page App credential can also be used for mobile only applications utilizing a web view.
+The OAuth Single Page App credential is best suited for JavaScript-based applications that run in the browser and either do not have a backend server or want to fetch tokens on the front end.
+OAuth credentials for Single Page Apps do not require the application to store a client secret and, therefore, must utilize the [OAuth 2.0 PKCE flow](https://oauth.net/2/pkce/) to obtain tokens securely.
+The OAuth Single Page App credential can also be used for mobile-only applications utilizing a web view.

-When setting up an OAuth credential for the Single Page App platform, you are required to provide:
+When setting up an OAuth credential for the Single Page App platform, you are required to provide the following:
 1. [A Default Redirect URI](#default-redirect-uri)
 2. [A Redirect URI pattern](#redirect-uri-pattern)